Cheltenham explained: Our Cheltenham Festival guide

 What day is the Gold Cup on?

-The 2019 Gold Cup was won by Al Boum Photo at a starting price of 12/1, who was ridden by Paul Townend and trained by Willie Mullins.
+The 2020 Gold Cup was won by Al Boum Photo, who claimed his second successive victory in the race.
+Starting off as 100/30 favourite, Al Boum Photo was ridden by Paul Townend and trained by Willie Mullins.

 What are the other feature races?